Skip to content

 Monongalia County Health Department has a designated United States Citizenship and Immigration Services (USCIS) civil surgeon on staff.

-Dr. Lee B. Smith, who also serves as the Monongalia County health officer, will conduct the comprehensive examination required to comply with the I-693 report of medical examination and vaccination record, accompanied by Lori Rose, RN.
+Dr. Brian H. Huggins, Monongalia County Health Department's health officer and medical director, conducts the comprehensive examination required to comply with the I-693 report of medical examination and vaccination record.

-Patients can make an appointment for both pre-immigration and immigration exams by calling MCHD Clinical Services at 304-598-5119.
-Two visits are required to complete the examination.
+Patients can make an appointment for immigration exams by calling MCHD Clinical Services at 304-598-5119.

 What patient needs to bring: